-- You’ll start by meeting with a certified tobacco cessation specialist.
-You’ll learn how much you depend on nicotine, how ready you are to quit, and what your preferred method of learning is.
+You'll start by meeting with a tobacco cessation specialist.
+You'll learn how much you depend on nicotine, how ready you are to quit, and what your preferred method of learning is.

-- Your specialist will develop a personalized treatment plan for you.
-This may include tobacco treatment medication such as varenicline (Chantix®), bupropion (Zyban®) and nicotine replacement therapy (NRT) such as nicotine gum or the patch.
+Your specialist will develop a personalized treatment plan for you.
+This may include tobacco treatment medication such as varenicline (Chantix®), bupropion (Zyban®) and nicotine replacement therapy (NRT) such as nicotine gum, lozenge or patch.
 Behavioral therapy such as appropriate reading material, web-based programs, and individual or group counseling will also be available.

-Treatment costs may vary based on the personalized treatment plan developed for each participant and their ability to pay.
+Treatment costs vary based on the personalized treatment plan developed for each participant.

-Please call 216.444.8111.
-Appointments can be made at Main Campus, Beachwood, Chagrin Falls, Independence, Fairview, Solon, Strongsville, Westlake, Willoughby, and Wooster Family Health Centers.
+For more information or to schedule an appointment, call 216.444.8111.
+Appointments can be made at Main campus, Lyndhurst campus, Avon, Independence, Strongsville, Twinsburg, and Willoughby Hills Family Health Centers.